-Alert | Intellectual Property & Technology

-January 2020

-Impact of the China-U.S. Trade Deal on Intellectual Property Protection
+US-China Trade Deal Will Help IP Owners

+By Scott Bornstein (January 29, 2020, 4:59 PM EST)

 On Jan.
-15, 2020, Phase One of the Economic and Trade Agreement between the United States and China was signed, hopefully signaling the beginning of the end of the trade war that has significantly impacted both countries for the past few years.
+15, phase one of the economic and trade agreement between the United States and China was signed, hopefully signaling the beginning of the end of the trade war that has significantly impacted both countries for the past few years.
 The agreement seeks to strengthen the economic and trade relationship of the two nations by promoting adherence to international norms that contribute to harmonious development of world trade.

-Rather than establish new laws or regulations, the agreement details a set of promises made by both the United States and China that, if implemented, will benefit the economies of both nations.
-Under the agreement, China committed to purchasing an additional \$200 billion in American agricultural and energy exports and eliminating certain agricultural health standards that were previously seen as a barrier to trade with the United States.
-China also agreed to overhaul its scheme of intellectual property protection as it relates to trade secrets, trademarks, counterfeiting, and piracy.
-Further, China plans to make several significant changes to its trial process to streamline the admission of evidence, and to more closely conform its system to the laws and procedures in place in the U.S.
+Rather than establish new laws or regulations, the agreement details a set of promises made by both the United States and China that, if implemented, would benefit the economies of both nations.
+Under the agreement, China committed to purchasing an additional \$200 billion in American agricultural and energy exports and eliminating certain agricultural health standards that were previously seen as a barrier to trade with

+Scott Bornstein

+China also agreed to overhaul its scheme of intellectual property protection as it relates to trade secrets, trademarks, counterfeiting and piracy.
+Further, China plans to make several significant changes to its trial process to streamline the admission of evidence and to more closely conform its system to the laws and procedures in place in the U.S.

 The United States also made several important commitments under the agreement.
-First, the U.S. pledged to investigate additional means of combatting the sale of counterfeit and pirated goods and to cooperate with China in the global fight to end the manufacture of counterfeit products with negative impacts on public health and safety.
+First, the U.S. pledged to investigate additional means of combating the sale of counterfeit and pirated goods and to cooperate with China in the global fight to end the manufacture of counterfeit products with negative impacts on public health and safety.

 Additionally, the U.S. will engage with the Chinese government through experience-sharing and criminal enforcement under the bilateral Intellectual Property Criminal Enforcement Working Group and the China-United States Scientific Cooperation and Exchange Program.

-Moreover, the U.S. pledged to strengthen communications with China on biotechnology regulation, including initiating biennial cooperation work plans between the China National Intellectual Property Administration and the United States Patent and Trademark Office.
+Moreover, the U.S. pledged to strengthen communications with China on biotechnology regulation, including initiating biennial cooperation work plans between the China National Intellectual Property Administration and the U.S. Patent and Trademark Office.